Gluten Free Living – 2014

 Gluten Free Baked Penne is a fantastic Meatless Monday dish.

 I used these ingredients plus Italian seasoning and basil.

-Boil gluten free pasta for 2 minutes at a rapid boil.
-Turn off heat and allow pasta to remain on burner for 15 minutes.
+Boil gluten free pasta according to package directions.
+I highly recommend using Ronzoni GF pasta as it has the best texture and taste that compares to regular pasta.
 Remove from heat and drain.
 Place pasta into a large mixing bowl.
 Add Ricotta cheese and egg.

 Add mozzarella cheese and a bottle of spaghetti sauce.
 Any flavor will do but make sure your spaghetti sauce is gluten free.
 I used Ragu Traditional Flavor and it was gluten free.

 Stir ingredients to combine.

 Spread pasta mixture into the bottom of a greased 10×15″ glass baking dish.
 Sprinkle heavily with Italian seasoning and basil.
 I used a tablespoonful of each.
 You can also add roasted minced garlic, fennel seed, parsley and crushed red pepper flakes for a little more zip.

 Spread remaining jar of spaghetti sauce over top of pasta.
 Sprinkle with parmesan cheese.